farahtahat/CodeAlpha_PortScanner/README.md

-# 🛡️ Port Scanner - CodeAlpha Internship Task 2
+# 🛡️ Port Scanner - CodeAlpha Internship Task (Extra Project)

 ## 📌 Description
 This is a simple **Port Scanner** developed using **Python** as part of my Cyber Security Internship at **CodeAlpha**.